 Penalties for Infractions: A student who misbehaves on the bus shall be disciplined in accordance with the Student Discipline Code and may lose the privilege of riding on the bus.

 TRANSFERRING AND WITHDRAWING FROM SCHOOL

 When moving out of the school district, parents must contact the main office a week prior to leaving.
-All fees and fines must be paid and school-issued Chromebooks/chargers must be turned in in order to complete any transfer of records.
+All fees and fines must be paid in order to complete any transfer of records.